star-night-rain/simple-AES/README.md

 - `models.py`: Defines classes that encapsulate the result data structures.
 - `constant.py`: Stores constant values used throughout the application.
 - `result.py`: Handles the unified packaging of results returned by the application.
+- `test.py`: Contains a pair of tests cases for encrypting and decrypting strings.
 - `requirements.txt`: Lists all the dependencies required for the project.
 - `README.md`: Provides an overview of the project.